skills/introduction-to-repository-management/.github/steps/2-prepare-to-collaborate.md

 The IT Club meeting is tomorrow, and you need to prepare for Ms. Rodriguez and Mr. Chen to join the project.
 Let's start a document to help them contribute effectively.

-1. Ensure you you are on the `prepare-to-collaborate` branch at the root directory.
+1. If you are not at your repository, return to the **Code** tab.
+Ensure you you are on the `prepare-to-collaborate` branch at the root directory.

 1. In the top directory, create a new file called `CONTRIBUTING.md`.